MattGaiser/todo-app/README.md

 #### Frontend
 - I just used the default React state management as the app is small
-- Just used simple AI generated CSS as I did not wish to fuss with a design library
+- Just used simple AI-generated CSS as I did not wish to fuss with a design library
 - Did some performance optimizations with memoization.
 - Implemented the sorting and filtering on the frontend to reduce API calls to the backend.
 Opinions differ on this.
 I think it is reasonable for a simple Todo app as the number of items would never be excessively large and I would rather outsource the CPU cycles to be paid by the user and keep my API requests within the free tier as much as possible.